monodot/monodot/README.md

 - Writing and creating stuff!
 - Integration and messaging - Apache Camel and ActiveMQ.
 I've written a book on Apache Camel for beginners, which is called [Apache Camel Step-by-Step][camelsbs].
-- DevOps culture and practice
-- DevOps technology: Containers, Kubernetes/OpenShift, CI/CD
+- DevOps practice and technology: Containers, Kubernetes/OpenShift, CI/CD
 - Biscuits, especially digestives, bourbon and hobnobs.

-🌱 Stuff I've been learning....
-Recently I've been trying to get better at JS development, so I've been using Svelte, Node, AWS Lambda, Serverless for personal projects.

 📫 Want to know anything else?
 Feel free to knock on my door [on Twitter][twitter] or [on LinkedIn][linkedin].